DhairyaAmin-24110105/PSDV-prerequisitetest/README.md

 # PSDV-prerequisitetest
-This link contains the html rendered version of my Jupyter notebook for the following test along with some required files that are necessary to run some programs.
+This link contains the Jupyter notebook for the following test along with some required files that are necessary to run some programs.